unicode-org/message-format-wg/exploration/selection-matching-options.md

 #### Ranking/Scoring

-Best-match ranking differs from column-first in that it allows non-filtered items to be re-ranked across the whole matrix, not just within a single column.
-This could allow a _variant_ that initially has a lower score (on the first _selector_, say) to become the winner.
+Scored ranking differs from column-first in that it allows non-filtered items to be re-ranked across the whole matrix, not just within a single column.
+This could allow a _variant_ that initially has a lower score (on the first _selector_, say) to become the winner. (section needs more work)

 Using the matrix just above: